UBC-MDS/DSCI532_violent_crime_app/doc/milestone3_writeup.md

 ##### Sliders

 Our reviewers were able to navigate our app fairly well, but there were a few points of confusion.
 Most notably, both pairs of reviewers commented on the use of the sliders to enter dates.
-While our reviewers found the slider for selecting the range of years for the line plot intuitive, they found the slider for selecting a single year for the bar plot confusing.
+While our reviewers found the slider for selecting the range of years for the line chart intuitive, they found the slider for selecting a single year for the bar chart confusing.
 They felt the slider made it seem like they were selecting another range of years rather than a single year.
 We found these comments to be valid and very helpful.
-We have changed the slider for the bar to chart to a drop down menu, which should make it much clearer that only one year is to be selected.
+We have changed the slider for the bar chart to a drop down menu, which should make it much clear that only one year is to be selected.

 ##### Colour Schemes

 There were also some comments regarding the colour schemes.
-In particular, one pair of reviewers commented that the same colours were used in the line plot and the bar plot, but the colours represented different things in each plot.
-We agree that this could be confusing, so we have used different colour schemes for the line chart and the bar charts.
+In particular, one pair of reviewers commented that the same colours were used in the line chart and the bar chart, but the colours represented different things in each chart.
+We agree that this could be confusing, so we have used different colour schemes for the line and bar charts.

 ------------------------------------------------------------------------